 - Use hands to swirl the salts into the water

 - Large and small size crystals dissolve at different rates

 - Tub sizes vary--so experiment to your liking

 - Feel body tension melt away!

 - Soak for 20-30 minutes and rinse if desired

-While salt baths have some many beneficial effects, people who under a doctor's care for any condition should consult their health care provider before taking salt baths.
+While salt baths have many beneficial effects, people who are under a doctor's care for any condition should consult their health care provider before taking salt baths.

 Have you ever enjoyed the scent of a fragrant flower or herb?
 The fragrance comes from potent, aromatic compounds called essential oils.

 These natural compounds are found in the flowers, stems, seeds, bark, roots, fruits, and other parts of plants.
 It often requires several pounds of a plant to produce a single bottle of essential oil.